Comparison of Two-Level System Microwave Losses in Pure Bulk Microcrystalline Nb2O5 and NbO2 Oxide Samples: Results

 In Fig.~\ref{Nb2O5_TLS} we show measurements of \ch{Nb2O5} bulk samples that exhibit a clear reduction in $Q_\text{i}$ at low circulating powers.
 All samples are nominally the same.
 Such a drop off of the quality factor at low power is similar to the previously observed behavior of oxidized Nb resonators due to TLS losses \cite{Romanenko2017, Lindstrom2009}.

 For TLS-dominated losses, the intrinsic quality factor can be modeled as \cite{Gao2008, TLS_glasses}:

 This formula was derived from the standard tunneling model for non-interacting, resonantly coupled, TLS.
-Here $F$ is the participation ratio, which is the fraction of the electric field energy in the sample divided by the total electric field energy in the cavity, $\tan\delta_\text{TLS}$ is the loss tangent of the TLS hosting material, $P_\text{c}$ is the critical circulating power at which TLS are saturated, $\beta$ is a phenomenological exponent, $T$ is the temperature, $k_B$ is Boltzmann's constant, $h$ is Planck's constant, and $Q_\text{other}$ accounts for residual non-TLS losses.
+Here $F$ is the participation ratio, which is the fraction of the electric field energy in the sample divided by the total electric field energy in the cavity, $\tan\delta_\text{TLS}$ is the loss tangent of the TLS hosting material, $P_\text{c}$ is the critical circulating power at which TLS are saturated, $\beta$ is a phenomenological exponent, $T$ is the temperature, $k_B$ is Boltzmann's constant, $h$ is Planck's constant, and $Q_\text{other}$ accounts for residual non-TLS losses which become appreciable at high power and temperature (such as thermally activated quasiparticle losses).
 The power resonantly circulating in the cavity is $P_{circ} =\frac{P_{in}Q_\text{L}^2}{\pi Q_\text{e}}$, where the average total photon number inside the cavity is found as $N = \frac{P_\text{circ}}{h f_0^2}$ \cite{Goetz2016}.

+In our geometry, the intentionally introduced oxide powder sample is by far the dominant source of dielectric loss.
+The native oxide on the cavity walls is only a few nanometers thick and contributes negligibly compared to the milligram‑scale sample placed directly at the electric‑field antinode.
+As a result, the resonance characteristics, namely the observed saturation behavior, are governed almost entirely by the sample rather than by the background cavity surfaces.
+Although the TLS saturation model is formally expressed in terms of the local electric field within the dielectric material, in this configuration the relevant field is the one experienced by the sample, and this field scales monotonically with the applied circulating power.
+We therefore use $P_{circ}$ as representative quantity for the local electric field at the sample location, with the fitted critical power $P_c$ reflecting the response of the sample rather than the cavity walls.

 The solid black lines in Fig.~\ref{Nb2O5_TLS} show the fits to Eq.~\ref{eq:TLSmodel}, which agree well with the data.
 Fit parameters are listed in Table.~\ref{Nb25-fitresults} and the fits we have done on all our samples give out a very small $\beta$ term as compared to the standard tunneling model used to derive Eq.~\ref{eq:TLSmodel}, which predicts $\beta = 0.5$ for non-interacting TLS.
 Previous studies report fits to the power dependence that also require a small $\beta$ term.
 This reduction of beta has been interpreted as evidence for interacting TLS ensembles \cite{Burnett2014,Faoro2015, TLS_overview}.
 This supports the interpretation that \ch{Nb2O5} hosts an ensemble of interacting TLS that are the cause of the observed loss at low power.